Beginner's Guide To A/B Testing

 Ready, Set, Test!

-There are so many avenues and ideas to explore, but this shouldn’t scare you, it should excite you!
+There are many avenues and ideas to explore, but this shouldn’t scare you.
+It should excite you!
 Especially at startups, A/B testing lets you explore new ideas and validate decisions that will help you optimize your customer experience.

 Remember:

-• Move with purpose – get the data you need to make the hard decisions not so hard.
+- Move purposefully – get the data you need to make the hard decisions easier.

-Editor’s Note: This article is part of the startup tools blog series Start Your Business brought to you by the marketing teams at Taplytics, the intelligent customer experience cloud that turns first-time users into lifetime customers, and UniTel Voice, the virtual phone system priced and designed for startups and small business owners.
+Editor’s Note: This article is part of the startup tools blog series Start Your Business brought to you by the marketing team at Unitel Voice, the virtual phone system priced and designed for startups and small business owners.